SendGrid sends email. MultiMail makes agent email accountable.

 Cryptographic agent identity on every message

-Every email MultiMail sends carries a verifiable signature tied to the agent that composed it — model name, version, and system prompt hash.
+Every email MultiMail sends carries a verifiable X-MultiMail-Identity claim — an ECDSA P-256 signature over the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity.
 SendGrid has no equivalent.
 When a recipient or regulator asks 'did an AI write this?', you have a cryptographic answer, not a policy statement.

 Graduated oversight without custom infrastructure